AP-Atul/hot-air-balloon-game/PRIVACY_POLICY.md

 default available permissions on your device.
 All information within the app is self-contained, and no external services are utilized.
 No personally identifiable data is transmitted outside the app.

-## Advertising

-The app includes advertisements that adhere to AdMob policies.
-The content shown in ads is not controlled by the developer.
-If you encounter any issues with the ads, please contact AdMob services.

 ## Types of Data Collected

 We do not collect any personally identifiable information while you use the app.
 Your privacy is